 The past, as we know, is 'another country' and it must be difficult for today's younger readers to realise just how financially constrained we were in the Sixties - teachers were very poorly paid in those days.
 The cassette recorder had not yet come to the UK, so at the end of my time at the Fighting Cocks, I bought a little Philips portable reel-to-reel machine with 3 inch reels, running at 1 7/8 i.p.s.
 I don't remember what these tapes cost, but I certainly couldn't afford one every week!
 Similarly with cameras; I had one, but could only afford the cheapest of films - which are sadly deteriorated after half a century.
 Today we could have recorded everything in video on our mobiles!

 Wandering around in Potobello Road one day, I saw this melodeon for a fiver, so I bought it!
-It was a little old wooden German affair, 1900s I guess, low pitch, paper bellows and stuff, and I'll always remember when I first tried to play it I was holding it the wrong way round, playing the tune with my left hand, because with a guitar you make the notes with your left hand, and I assumed that's what you did.
+It was a little old wood and paper German affair, 1900s I guess, low pitch, paper bellows and stuff, and I'll always remember when I first tried to play it I was holding it the wrong way round, playing the tune with my left hand, because with a guitar you make the notes with your left hand, and I assumed that's what you did.
 I soon got put right!
-I had that for 6 or 8 months, and then I was bought, for a wedding present, a second-hand one-row Hohner pokerwork, which you could actually play, it was a proper musical instrument.
+I had that for 6 or 8 months, and then I was bought, for a wedding present, a second-hand one-row Hohner pokerwork, which you could actually play along with other people, it was a proper musical instrument.
 I started playing that, found I enjoyed it, and I bought myself a red mother-of-pearl Erica for my next birthday.
 (There's some more detailed stuff on the melodeon in Part 2.)

 From 1966-71 we visited lots of wonderful musicians and singers, such as Scan Tester, Bob Cann, Phoebe Smith, Oscar Woods, Bob Hart, Percy Webb ... and got to a Harry Cox 80th birthday event!
 We also attended the TMSA festivals at Blairgowrie and Kinross.
 These were opportunities to hear fantastic Scots singers who never, or very rarely, made it to London - Jane Turriff, Davy Stewart, Jimmy Hutchison, Daisy Chapman - and musicians like Tom Anderson, Angus Gray and Jock Ritchie.